flyway/flyway-docker/README.md

 To do anything useful however, you must pass the arguments that you need to the image.
 For example:

 `docker run --rm flyway/flyway -url=jdbc:h2:mem:test -user=sa info`

+Note that the syntax for **flyway/flyway-azure** is slightly different in order to be compatible with Azure Pipelines agent job requirements.
+As it does not define an entrypoint, you need to explicitly add the `flyway` command.
+For example:

+`docker run --rm flyway/flyway-azure flyway`

 ## Adding SQL files